deecewan/genbank-type-provider/report/src/01_background.md

 easier to access data from GenBank and build out programs using bioinformatics data.

-The goal is to have a type provider released to the community that is usable and useful.

 ### Research Questions

+The main question driving all of the research is:

-- How can we simplify programmatic access to large bioinformatic datasets?
+> How can we simplify programmatic access to large bioinformatic datasets?